rdtproject/JPA-SandBox/README.md

 }
 ```

-After removing Transactional from method level, each call to repository is done withing separate transaction. (we do not have anymore single PersistenceContext, and each call is done within independent Persistence Context)
+After removing Transactional from method level, each call to repository is done withing separate transaction (provided by repository).
+We do not have anymore single PersistenceContext.
 ```java
 public void findByIdFirstLevelCache {
   Course course = repository.findById(1001L);